 Installing DQXclarity

 Go to DQXclarity's GitHub page and download the latest release from the releases tab.
 Make sure the release is tagged "Latest" and not "Pre-release".
 Download the dqxclarity.zip file.
-Do not download the source code files as they will not work.
+Do not download the source code files as they are empty.

 READ THE README.
 OUR ABILITY TO HELP YOU IF SOMETHING BREAKS DEPENDS ON IT.